StackVista/stackstate-docs/configure/security/rbac/rbac_permissions.md

 StackState comes with three predefined roles - **Administrator**, **Power User** and **Guest**.

 - Administrators have all permissions and access to all views.
-- Power Users have all Administratorpermissions _except_ update-permissions and upload-stackpacks.
+- Power Users have all Administrator permissions _except_ update-permissions and upload-stackpacks.
 This role is typically granted to users that are not managing the entire StackState installation, but do need to configure StackState for their team(s).
 - Guests have access to view, as you can see below:

 ```text